 About Me

 My name is Panagiotis (Panos) Promponas and I am from Naxos, a beautiful Greek island.
 I am a fifth-year Ph.D. student in Yale’s Electrical and Computer Engineering department, under the supervision of Prof. Leandros Tassiulas.
 My research focuses on modeling and algorithm design for networked systems, with a broad interest in optimization—ranging from stochastic optimization and mathematical programming to machine learning and heuristics.
-Currently, we work on quantum networks and distributed quantum computing—focusing on optimizing network components, compiling circuits for distributed execution, and identifying regimes for useful quantum algorithms.
-At Cisco Systems (May–Aug 2023, Jul–Aug 2024), we developed a compiler that translates a quantum circuit to networking and qubit routing operations.
+Currently, my research centers on quantum networks and distributed quantum computing, with emphasis on analyzing rate–fidelity tradeoffs in quantum switches and other network components, compiling circuits for distributed execution, and characterizing regimes in which quantum algorithms are practically useful.
+At Cisco Systems (May–Aug 2023, Jul–Aug 2024), we developed a compiler that translates quantum circuits into physical networking and qubit-routing operations across multiple QPUs.

 I also interned at Amazon (Aug 2024–Feb 2025) as an Applied Scientist Intern with the Amazon Transportation Services team, focusing on large-scale optimization problems in logistics and operations.